inchkev/garden/README.md

 ## seeding guide for new gardeners

-Please read this whole section if you're interested in forking kevin.garden.
+Please read this entire section if you're interested in forking kevin.garden.

 ```console
 how do we turn a directory into a garden?